eclipse-che/che/selenium/che-selenium-test/README.md

 export OPENSHIFT_CHE_NAMESPACE=<namespace_of_eclipse_che_deployed_on_openshift>
 export OPENSHIFT_URL=<url_of_openshift_web_console>
 ```
-where `OPENSHIFT_TOKEN` is optional and is aimed to replace username/password when Open Shift is configured with oAuth.
+where `OPENSHIFT_TOKEN` is optional and is aimed to replace username/password when OpenShift is configured with oAuth.

 Default values: